alefore/weblog/ten-years-of-edge.md

 can you be sure that C++'s `operator<`
-(which may depend on your locale's settings) matches the behavior of the `sort` command-line program (which the user used to manage their dictionary)?
+(which may depend on your locale's settings) matches the behavior of the `sort` command-line program (with which the user manages their dictionary)?

-You can detect that the file isn't sorted and display errors.
+You can *detect* that the file isn't sorted and display errors.
 Slightly better: at least the user will be aware that something is wrong.
 But not terribly useful.

-You can sort the contents in memory just after the file is read.
+You can *sort* the contents in memory just after the file is read.
 Sorting is ~fast
 and can be done by a background thread
 (possibly delaying autocomplete and similar operations